tolokoban/build-typescript-library/README.md

 Help create ESM libraries by taking care of extensions in relative imports and extra modules (css, jpg, ...).

+Here is what the tool do:

+* Compile your project with Typescript.
+* Copy all the non "*.ts" modules you have imported.
+* Expand the path aliases in the resuting "\*.js" and "*.d.st" files.
+* Track potential circular dependencies.

+Optionaly, it can also:

+* Watch for source changes.
+* Execute node tasks before and/or after compilation.

 ## Usage

 ```sh